ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avax-chat-dapp/README.md

     let provider;
     let signer;

-    // Login to Metamask and check the if the user exists else creates one async function login() {
+    // Login to MetaMask and check the if the user exists else creates one async function login() {
         let res = await connectToMetamask();
         if( res === true ) {